 It is notable that the 6D Mark II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 600D does not offer wifi capability.
+In contrast, the 600D does not provide wifi capability.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 600D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 600D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 600D Manual (free pdf) or the online Canon 6D Mark II Manual.